 In recent years, there has been a significant progress in the field of quantum computing research.
 Using special algorithms, quantum computers are able to solve hard problems such as the integer factorization and the discrete logarithm much faster than conventional computers.
 Many of the widely used protocols with the public key that are considered to be secure are based just on the two problems mentioned above and thus they will become breakable if a quantum computer comprising a sufficient number of qubits is built.
-As a consequence of these facts, intensive research in the field of so-called post-quantum cryptography (PQC) has started.
-The PQC represents cryptosystems that are not vulnerable to quantum computer attacks.
+As a consequence of these facts, intensive research in the field of so-called post-quantum computer attacks.
 According to the currently ongoing NIST post-quantum standardization process, one of the most promising PQC cryptosystems is CRYSTALS-Kyber (shortly Kyber), a key-encapsulation mechanism (KEM) and public-key encryption algorithm.